-The initial bit of the mission ran very smoothly.
+The mission initially ran smoothly.
 Apollo 10 performed a smaller "first" on the inaugural day of the mission, when it broadcast color video from space for the first time.
-The video showed the docking between command module Charlie Brown and lunar module Snoopy, as well as the interior of the command module.
+The video showed the docking between the command module "Charlie Brown" and the lunar module "Snoopy," as well as the interior of the command module.

 A hair-raising moment during descent